claresudbery/Reconciliate/README.md

 	Delete relevant bin folders
 	Switch from Debug to Release, rebuild, go back to Debug, rebuild again
 	Close and reopen VS
+Gotcha when switching back from .Net Core to .Net Framework: "dll / exe could not be found"
+	Delete bin and obj folders for shared projects
+	Close and reopen VS
+	Rebuild all

 An example of a C# app with a Windows interface that edits an Excel spreadsheet: https://www.codeproject.com/Tips/696864/Working-with-Excel-Using-Csharp